tamlablinz/RAVE_PCA/README.md

    Audio files are encoded using a pre-trained RAVE TorchScript model.
 The latent vectors are concatenated and processed with PCA to yield a 2D or 3D mapping.
 The result is saved as a JSON file.

 2. **Interactive Visualization:**
-   A Pygame-based GUI loads the PCA JSON file, auto-detecting whether the data is 2D or 3D.
+   A GUI loads the PCA JSON file, auto-detecting whether the data is 2D or 3D.
 For 3D data, the GUI provides interactive camera rotation (via right-click drag) and zoom (via mouse scroll).
 Additionally, when the user hovers over a bubble representing a PCA sample, the GUI smoothly interpolates (using SLERP) between latent vectors and sends the current latent vector via OSC.

 3. **OSC Integration & Pure Data:**
    OSC messages are sent to an external OSC server (e.g., a Pure Data patch) which can be used to drive sound synthesis or other processing tasks using RAVE via the nn~ external.